-Such candidates for the MSPAS degree must have abilities and skills of five varieties including:
+A candidate for the MSPAS degree must have abilities and skills of five varieties, including:

-Technological compensation can be made for some disabilities in certain of these areas, but a candidate should be able to perform in a reasonably independent manner.
-The use of a trained intermediary means that a candidate’s judgment must be mediated by someone else's power of selection and observation.
+Technological accommodation may be available to assist for some disabilities in certain of these areas, but a candidate and student should be able to perform in a reasonably independent manner without reliance on a trained intermediary to replace the candidate’s judgment or power of assessment and observation.

-The candidate must be able to observe demonstrations and experiments in the basic sciences, including, but not limited to, physiologic and pharmacologic demonstrations in animals, microbiologic cultures, microscopic studies of microorganisms, and tissues in normal and pathologic states.
-A candidate must be able to observe a patient accurately at a distance and up close at hand.
-Observation necessitates the functional use of the sense of vision and somatic sensation.
-It is enhanced by the functional use of the sense of smell.
+The candidate and student must be able to participate in activities determined to be essential by the faculty.
+This may include physiologic and pharmacologic demonstrations, anatomic dissection, microscopic studies of microorganisms, observation of tissues of normal and pathologic states, and accurate observation of the numbers and patterns on diagnostic instruments and simulations.
+They must be able to observe a patient accurately at a distance and close at hand with the ability to observe patient responses to physical exams.
+Observation necessitates the functional use of the senses of vision, hearing and somatic sensation.